 I have, to be honest, when I discovered that the Z900 didn’t come with any electronic rider aids, I was quite literally, delighted.
 Ok, so I may be the only one, but don’t forget I was around for the first Z900, there’s old school, then there’s pre-school.

 Anyway, although I understand why some bikes need them and believe it or not, how they actually work.
 I still maintain that a lot of motorcycle manufacturers believe that they’ve got to include all that electronic voodoo or their bikes will be shunned in favor of those that have.

 So, Kawasaki, even though your decision to leave them out of the equation was more down to keeping the ticket price as low as possible, and not because you were making an anti-wheelie/traction control, inertia measuring, ride by wire stance, I still salute you.

-Incidentally, gear ratios on the Big Zed have been deliberately kept pretty close in order to take advantage of that free revving torquey motor, with sixth gear being a noticeable overdrive.
-Don’t think however, that accelerating in top gear is a snooze fest, quite the reverse.
+Incidentally, gear ratios on the Big Zed have been deliberately keeping pretty close in order to take advantage of that free-revving torquey motor, with sixth gear being a noticeable overdrive.
+Don’t think, however, that accelerating in top gear is a snooze fest, quite the reverse.
 Even from low revs, the engine is so tractable acceleration is nothing less than linear and exhilarating all the way to the 11,000rph red line.